Rama-2000/Rama-2000/README.md

 I am Front End developer.
 --------------------------

-*   🌍  I'm based in Novosibirsk, Rossia
+*   🌍  I'm based in Novosibirsk, Russia
 *   🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='https://rasulov-rakhmatullo-porfolio.netlify.app/'>Portfolio</a>
 *   🧠  Currently learning Next.js
 *   🤝  I'm open to collaborating on interesting projects as a developer